ANXIETY, STRESS AND HAIR LOSS

 INTACT SCALP & HAIR PRIMER: The first and only, clinically-proven product to retain and protect hair by reducing excessive shedding up to 77% during washing, brushing & styling providing you with one less thing to stress about when it comes to your hair.

 What's Even Better?
-INTACT gives hair volume, body & shine without build-up or the need for additional styling products.
+INTACT is a stress related hair loss treatment that gives hair volume, body & shine without build-up or the need for additional styling products.
 Hair looks & feels amazing - you will too.

 Free of sulfates, parabens, phthalates, silicones, oils, SD alcohol & gluten.
 Vegan-friendly.
 Color safe.